MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Evaluation

-\textbf{Evaluated Methods.} Most previous work uses few-shot examples to elicit the reasoning of LLMs and tool-using so that the model will imitate the examples to follow a desired format or pattern.
+\textbf{Evaluated Methods.} Most previous work uses few-shot examples to elicit the reasoning of LLMs and tool-using.
 It is important to select similar examples to the unanswered problem, and then annotate the examples to cover all the cases that the LLMs might encounter.
 A considerable amount of effort and careful consideration are required in this process.
-For example, \cite{khot2022decomposed, zhou2022least} relies on elaborate examples to showcase the patterns,~\cite{paranjape2023art} maintains an example library to choose examples, and~\cite{yao2022react} finetunes a smaller model for annotation.
+For example, \cite{khot2022decomposed, zhou2022least} relies on elaborate examples to showcase the patterns,~\cite{paranjape2023art} maintains an example library to choose examples.
 Note that these methods use elementary math problems and it requires even more effort to prepare and choose the examples needed for challenging math problems.
 On the other hand, multiple existing studies~\cite{openai2023gpt4,bubeck2023sparks} reveal GPT-4's remarkable capacity to follow instructions.
 Thus, we are interested in zero-shot prompting techniques that could enhance math-solving of GPT-4, without any example selection and annotations.
 Following this criterion, we evaluate our \MathChat framework with the introduced prompt and the following methods which are all zero-shot methods: vanilla prompt, Program of Thoughts~\cite{chen2022program}, and the Program Synthesis prompt from~\cite{drori2022neural}.

 \begin{enumerate}[leftmargin=*] \itemsep{-0.2em} \item \textbf{Vanilla prompting:} GPT-4 can perform CoT reasoning without few-shot examples.
 To evaluate GPT-4's performance on solving the problem directly, we use a default prompt adapted from the few-shot prompt in MATH dataset: \texttt{"Solve the problem carefully.
 Put the final answer in \textbackslash boxed\{\}. \{Problem\}"}. \item \textbf{Program of Thoughts (PoT):} We use the zero-shot PoT prompting from~\cite{chen2022program}, which asks a model to write a \texttt{Solver} function to solve a problem and return the final answer directly. \item \textbf{Program Synthesis (PS) prompting:} Similar to PoT, the Program Synthesis (PS) prompting method~\cite{drori2022neural} uses a prompt to ask the model to write a program to solve a problem: \texttt{"Write a program that answers the following question: \{Problem\}"} \end{enumerate}